chaoxue-sysu/PMGshare/Genetics/GWAS/README.md

 Beta, regression coefficient<br>
 SE, standard error of beta coefficient<br>
 pvalue, pvalue of Z-score=Beta/SE<br>
 In case-control study, logistic regressin are used for GWAS.
-The relationship between OR and Beta is description as following:<br>
+The relationship between OR and Beta is descripted as following:<br>
 ```java
 ln(OR)=Beta
 ```